smallhadroncollider/cmt/roadmap.md

 - pre-commit errors don't get displayed at all
     > Probably need to show stderr in some cases?
 - Show options in flat list if short?
+- Option to show files that have changed
+    > Useful for things like ${Scope} - autocomplete maybe? `git diff --name-only`